BlueBrain/NeuroMorphoVis/README.md

 * The SWC morphology samples are available from [NeuroMorpho.Org](http://neuromorpho.org/).
 NeuroMorpho.Org is a centrally curated inventory or repository of digitally reconstructed neurons associated with peer-reviewed publications.

-* The H5 morphology samples are available with permissions from the Blue Brain Project](https://bluebrain.epfl.ch/page-52063.html), [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/).
+* The H5 morphology samples are available with permissions from the [Blue Brain Project](https://bluebrain.epfl.ch/page-52063.html), [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/).

 ## Contact